-A care and protection family group conference plan must address the immediate safety of te tamaiti or rangatahi, and why they are in need of care or protection.
-It will have strategies to minimise or mitigate the risk, including contingency plans.
+A care and protection family group conference plan addresses the care and protection concerns and/or the needs of te tamaiti or rangatahi identified in the conference.
+Where relevant it will have strategies to minimise or mitigate the risk, including contingency plans.

 The plan must cover:

 - what the goals or outcomes for te tamaiti or rangatahi and whānau or family are that the plan seeks to achieve (the plan may describe what things will look like when the goals are achieved)